rZn/dotfiles-5/README.md

 ```
 For hosts configured with non-root user
 User needs to be in sudoers.
-You need to use -K to ask sudo password, and -l <host> to limit to that host
+You need to use ``-K|--ask-become-pass`` to ask sudo password, and -l <host> to limit to that host
 ```
-ansible-playbook install.yml -l host1 -K --ask-vault-pass
+ansible-playbook install.yml -l host1 --ask-become-pass --ask-vault-pass
 ```

 #### Extra commands